 When is that book coming out?

-It's scheduled for release October 1st.
+It's scheduled for release October 1st, so stay tuned.

-Now, so we now, because Barr told us the attorney general that we expected the Horowitz report on FISA abuse in mid-May.
+Now, so we now, because Barr told us, the Attorney General, that we expected the Horowitz report on FISA abuse in mid-May.

 That's when he thought it was coming.